-- Hydro power plants with reservoirs that satisfy at least As the project activity is a Wind one of the following conditions are eligible to apply this Turbine Generator, this criterion is methodology: not relevant for the project activity. (a) The project activity is implemented in existing reservoir, with no change in the volume of the reservoir: or (b) The project activity is implemented in existing reservoir, where the volume of the reservoir(s) is increased and the power density as per definitions given in the project emissions section, is greater than 4 W/m^2 (c) The project activity results in new reservoirs and the power density of the power plant, as per definitions given in the project emissions section, (e) is greater than 4 W/m2 If the new unit has both renewable and non-renewable The rated capacity of the project components (e.g., a wind/diesel unit), the eligibility limit activity is 2 X 2.1 MW with no of 15 MW for a small-scale CDM project activity applies provision of Co-firing fossil fuel. only to the renewable component.
-If the new unit co-fires Hence, meeting with this criterion. fossil fuel, the capacity of the entire unit shall not exceed the limit of 15 MW.
-Combined heat and power (co-generation) systems are not This is not relevant to the project activity as the project involves only eligible under this category Wind power generating units. - 6.
-In the case of project activities that involve the capacity addition of renewable energy generation units at an existing renewable power generation facility, the added capacity of the units added by the project should be lower than 15 MW and should be physically distinct from the existing units.

-7. In the case of retrofit or replacement, to qualify as a small-scale project, the total output of the retrofitted or replacement power plant/unit shall not exceed the limit of 15 MW.

-There is no other existing renewable energy power generation facility at the project site.
-Therefore, this criterion is not applicable.
+3. Hydro power plants with reservoirs that satisfy at least one of the following conditions are eligible to apply this methodology: (a) The project activity is implemented in existing reservoir, with no change in the volume of the reservoir; or (b) The project activity is implemented in existing reservoir, where the volume of the reservoir(s) is increased and the power density as per definitions given in the project emissions section, is greater than 4 W/m (c) (c) The project activity results in new reservoirs and the power density of the power plant, as per definitions given in the project The project activity involves installation of Wind Turbine Generator (WTGs).
+Hence, this criterion is not applicable. emissions section, is greater than $4 \text{ W/m}^2$ 4.
+If the new unit has both renewable and non- renewable components (e.g., a wind/diesel unit), the eligibility limit of 15 MW for a small-scale CDM project activity applies only to the renewable component.
+If the new unit co-fires fossil fuel, the capacity of the entire unit shall not exceed the limit of 15 MW.
+The proposed project is 800 kW Wind power project, i.e., only component is renewable power project below 15MW, thus the criterion is not applicable to this project activity.
+5. Combined heat and power (co-generation) systems are not eligible under this category The project is wind power project and Thus, the criterion is not applicable to this project activity.
+6. In the case of project activities that involve the capacity addition of renewable energy generation units at an existing renewable power generation facility, the added capacity of the units added by the project should be lower than 15 MW and should be physically distinct1 from the existing units.
+The proposed project is a greenfield 800 kW wind power project, i.e., only component is renewable power project below 15 MW, thus the criterion is not applicable to this project activity.
+7. In the case of retrofit, rehabilitation or replacement, to qualify as a small-scale project, the total output of the retrofitted, rehabilitated or replacement power plant/unit shall not exceed the limit of 15 MW.
+The proposed project is a greenfield 800 kW wind power project, i.e., only component is renewable power project below 15 MW, thus the criterion is not applicable to this project activity.
+8. In the case of landfill gas, waste gas, wastewater treatment and agro-industries projects, recovered methane emissions are eligible under a relevant Type III category.
+If the recovered methane is used for electricity generation for supply to a grid, then the baseline for the electricity component shall be in accordance with procedure prescribed under this methodology.
+If the recovered methane is used for heat generation or cogeneration other applicable Type-I methodologies such as "AMS-I.C.: Thermal energy production with or without electricity" shall be explored.
+The proposed project is a greenfield 800 kW wind power project; hence, this criterion is not applicable to this project activity.